Murder of Tara Lynn Grant: Aftermath and representation in other media

 Tara's family have said that they will allow her two children to read their father's confession after they reach adulthood.
 Tara Grant's sister Alicia Standerfer was authorized by the court to represent Tara's estate.
 She filed a wrongful death civil suit against Stephen Grant.
 Standerfer and her husband Eric are rearing the two young Grant children at their home in Ohio.

 On 13 June 2008, Stephen's father, William Allen "Al" Grant, committed suicide in Capac, Michigan, from a self-inflicted gunshot wound.
 He died at Port Huron Hospital.
 A man who had a neighboring tool shop said that William Grant never seemed to recover from the actions of his son and destruction of the family.
 Al Grant had been married three times, and widowed twice.
 He was survived by a married daughter and her husband, in addition to the two Grant children.

 Since Stephen Grant's conviction and sentencing, at least two books have been published about the case: A Slaying in the Suburbs: The Tara Grant Murder (2009), by Andrea Billups and Steve Miller, includes interviews with Stephen Grant recorded at Michigan's Bellamy Creek Correctional Facility.
 Limb From Limb (2009) was written by Detroit News crime reporter George Hunter, who covered the case from the beginning, and former Detroit News editor Melissa Preddy.

 Several TV series featured this case: the Biography Channel had it as an episode in the Casanova Killers series, Season 1, Episode 3.
+The show Deadly Sins covered it in season 5, episode 5, "Michigan Wolverines".
 The Investigation Discovery series Scorned: Love Kills featured "The Au Pair Affair" as Season 1, Episode 8, aired March 2012.
 The series Betrayed ran the episode "Beware The Au Pair" in April 2019.

+In 2009, a YouTube video was uploaded showing reporter Hema Mullur laughing while reporting on the murder and Stephen Grant's capture due to viewing Grant's wide-eyed mugshot, which would ultimately go viral.
+Mullur later apologized for the incident.